svalluru/flowise-chat-agent-rhoai/README.md

-# Flowise Chat Agent using Granite on RHOAI
+# Building a Flowise Chat Agent with Granite Models on Red Hat OpenShift AI

-In this blog post, we’ll explore how to use **Flowise** to create a Chat Agent that interfaces with a knowledge base using **Granite** on **Red Hat OpenShift AI (RHOAI)**.
+In this blog post, we’ll explore how to use **Flowise** (https://flowiseai.com/) to create a Chat Agent that interfaces with a knowledge base using **Granite** on **Red Hat OpenShift AI (RHOAI)**.
 Flowise provides an intuitive way to design workflows that integrate various AI models and services, and in this use case, we’ll build a conversational agent that can answer questions based on content from PDFs.

 ## Use Case Overview